alexyano159/Verilog---Cpu/README.md

 # Multicycle Verilog CPU Project

-This repository contains the source code, testbenches, and documentation(png's of rtlview, waveforms and transcripts) for a custom multicycle 32-bit CPU.
+This repository contains the source code, testbenches, and documentation (including PNGs of RTL views, waveforms, and transcripts) for a custom multicycle 32-bit CPU.
-The CPU suppors a variety of instruction types, including ALU operations, memory access and control flow (branch and jump).
+The CPU supports a variety of instruction types, including ALU operations, memory access, and control flow (branch and jump).
 I created this project as part of my learning journey in digital design, out of interest and curiosity in the field.

 ## Features